dakom/slotmap/README.md

 In terms of speed - the top priority is iteration over values.
 Less priority is given to insertion/removal

-In terms of features - insert() gives a unique key (within the given slotmap) and can be used for lookups with zero conflicts
+In terms of features - insert() gives a unique key (within the given slotmap) and can be used for lookups with zero conflicts (until the "generation/version" wraps... but that's a story for another time and isn't relevant to the test here)

 There are API's for updating and getting in any order and iterating over the values and/or keys

-Basically - things can be thought of as a structure of arrays, or an array of structures, or a map of structures.
+Basically - things can be thought of as a structure of arrays, or an array of structures, or a map of structures, and the API supports all of those (just like you can iterate over a native Map's values or keys or do a lookup by key, but here we're storing things in arrays - and **only** arrays, no objects or hashmaps).

 The maximum number of live keys it can hold is currently around 1MM.